kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 // +enum
 type RecreatePodsWhen string
 const (
- // This is a field that recreates pods when they are marked as terminating or failed
+ // This policy recreates pods when they are marked as terminating (have a
- // ie this means that as soon as pods get marked for deletion they will be recreated
+ // deletion timestamp) or reach the terminal phase `Failed`.
+ // When `.spec.podFailurePolicy` is not in use, terminating pods count towards
+ // `.status.failed`.
  TerminatingOrFailed RecreatePodsWhen = "TerminatingOrFailed"
- // Only recreate pods when they are marked as failed.
+ // This policy creates replacement Pods only when the previous ones reach
+ // the terminal phase `Failed`.
  Failed              RecreatePodsWhen = "Failed"
 )
 ```